Tarunvamsi/ReactJs-experiments/Notes/Ep2-ignitingApp.md

 - create Reactapp  - already ignited , it has all the super powers
 ## lets understand what happens and how to create own create react app - production ready app , instead of using already existing one

+- npm - npm is everything except node package manager😂  -->  go to [npm official website](npmjs.com) and click on the ❤ to see what npm is 🚀